timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 `1 + (0.5 x 10) + (0.2 x 20)` = **10 seconds**

-15 seconds can sound a really small delay, at least in case a massive amount of requests are targeting a single credential, but for the sake of usability we probably must sacrifice from the security side.
+15 seconds maximum delay can sound a really small delay, at least in case a massive amount of requests are targeting a single credential, but for the sake of usability we probably must sacrifice from the security side.
 However, displaying a nice animation or some entertainment while the user is waiting could buy the user some extra patience.
 Remember to adjust for your specific case.

-In addition to setting a delay for the current client, one could find use to display CAPTCHA or require 2-Factor Authentication after a certain threshold.
+**In addition** to setting a "hard delay" for the current client, it is probably a good idea to add CAPTCHA and/or require 2-Factor Authentication after a certain threshold (server-side "hard delays" and client-side challenge-response tests are not mutually exclusive).

 And note, the above example is just an **example**.
 You could for example find it more suitable if failed login attempts within the last 30 minutes has more weight than attempts made 6 hours ago.
 Or login attempts from foreign country has more weight than attempts from another county, etc.